 Both apologies and memorials combine an acknowledgment of a troublesome past with the suggestion of an emotional reaction to that past, such as remorse, regret or grief.
 Yet, even without such emotional content, the communication of the facts of the past can play a role in reconciliation.
 Individual victims and survivors often find themselves unable to move on when they are uncertain about crucial facts of the past.
 What precisely happened to their loved one?
 Did she suffer?
 Who exactly committed the violent act?
 Who gave the order?
 Where is the body buried?
-Moreover, in political contexts wrongdoing is frequently officially denied, both in the refusal to acknowledge that violations of rights occurred and/or that a particular agent such as the state was responsible for the violations that are known.
+Moreover, in political contexts wrongdoing is frequently officially denied, either in the refusal to acknowledge that violations of rights occurred or that a particular agent such as the state was responsible for the violations that are known.

 In the literature, a variety of claims are advanced regarding how truth commissions can contribute to reconciliation, both among individual perpetrators and victims as well as within national communities.
 At the individual level, talking through the past is often represented as a form of catharsis, wherein the trauma of the past can be re-experienced, dealt with, and let go.
 The South African TRC appeared to offer several examples of such a process, including spontaneous requests for forgiveness by perpetrators and offers of forgiveness by victims (Tutu 1999, South African Truth and Reconciliation Commission Final Report 1998).

 In terms of societal reconciliation, it is claimed that truth commissions reintegrate victims in a number of ways.
 The very fact that victims state publicly what happened to them contributes to re-establishing their civic and political dignity as well as participatory standing (Kiss 2000).
-Officially recording the wrongs done to victims, which were typically officially denied in the past, reinforces the equal moral standing of victims (du Toit, 2000).
+Officially recording the wrongs done to victims, which were typically officially denied in the past, reinforces the equal moral standing of victims (du Toit 2000).
 The report produced by a commission, especially when made public, can cultivate collective reconciliation by aiding a community to alter its self-understanding.
 A narrative must be produced of how a community could at once have a past full of abuses as well as a present and ideal future in which those abuses are rejected (Dwyer 1999).
 It can also challenge stereotypes that dehumanized members of the community in the past (C. Murphy 2010) and foster sympathy (Eisikovits 2009).
 The proceedings and report of a truth commission can foster trust in institutions (Gibson 2004).
 By condemning actions of the past, truth commissions reassert the force of normative standards that have been violated, or establish new normative standards for conduct when the extant terms for a relationship are unjust or immoral (Walker 2010).
 Telling the truth is taken to be a form of reparation for victims (Zalaquett 1995, Walker 2010).
 Finally, the recommendations issued by commissions can contribute to the prevention of future wrongdoing.

 Truth commissions remain controversial.
 Many of the criticisms target, not the value of establishing the truth itself, but the means used to encourage perpetrators to testify, such as amnesty from prosecution.
 Others object to the ways in which truth commissions (sometimes subtly) pressure victims toward a forgiveness or reconciliation they may want to resist (Dyzenhaus 2000, Gutmann and Thompson 2000, C. Murphy 2010), or question the psychological benefits of giving testimony for victims (Hamber 2009).
-Still other critics of truth commissions charge that the pursuit of narrative self-understanding is illiberal, insofar as it tries to establish a single authoritative interpretation of the past (Gutmann and Thompson 2000).
+Still other critics of truth commissions charge that the pursuit of narrative self-understanding is objectionable, insofar as it tries to establish a single authoritative interpretation of the past (Gutmann and Thompson 2000, Regan 2010).
 Finally, there are doubts about the reconciliatory effects of commissions that uncover the truth, but fail to take action against those implicated in wrongs (Hamber 2009).

 Amnesties, which grant legal protection from civil and/or criminal liability, are a particularly controversial form of reconciliation process.
 Amnesty can be granted to individuals or classes of persons.
 It can be granted unconditionally or conditionally.
 If conditional, the granting of amnesty occurs only if certain provisions are met.
 For example, in South Africa, perpetrators had to make a complete disclosure of the rights violations for which they were responsible and demonstrate that such violations were committed for political reasons (Dyzenhaus 2000).
 Amnesties may also be conditional on nonrecidivism (Freeman 2011).
 Finally, amnesties vary in the extent to which they preclude other negative consequences (e.g., being fired) (Greenawalt 2000).